-- Developed materials and conducted training for treatment plant personnel on nitrogen removal technologies and procedures. - Required sewage treatment plants to identify in their plans how they will remove nitrogen, if required to do so. - Required nutrient monitoring at sewage treatment plants to improve understanding of nitro-
+Developed materials and conducted training for treatment plant personnel on nitrogen

-- gen sources and treatment plant capability. - Increased the share of nonpoint source pollution control funds targeted to projects that reduce nitrogen loads to the Sound. - Formulated Coastal Nonpoint Pollution Control Programs to address coastal nonpoint sources of nitrogen. - Undertaken demonstration projects that address a variety of nonpoint source control issues and technologies (e.g., urban runoff treatment by artificial pond/wetland systems, parking lot runoff treatment, septic system technologies to treat and remove nitrogen, controlling runoff from agricultural land and from marinas).
+- removal technologies and procedures. - Required sewage treatment plants to identify in their plans how they will remove nitrogen, if required to do so. - Required nutrient monitoring at sewage treatment plants to improve understanding of nitrogen sources and treatment plant capability. - Increased the share of nonpoint source pollution control funds targeted to projects that reduce nitrogen loads to the Sound. - Formulated Coastal Nonpoint Pollution Control Programs to address coastal nonpoint sources of nitrogen. - Undertaken demonstration projects that address a variety of nonpoint source control issues and technologies (e.g., urban runoff treatment by artificial pond/wetland systems, parking lot runoff treatment, septic system technologies to treat and remove nitrogen, controlling runoff from agricultural land and from marinas).

-As of December 31, 1996, nitrogen loadings to the Sound from point and nonpoint sources within the New York and Connecticut portions of the watershed have been reduced as a result of these activities by 4,900 tons per year from peak loadings (Figure 7).
+As of December 31, 1997,

+nitrogen loadings to the Sound from point and nonpoint sources within the New York and Connecticut portions of the watershed have been reduced as a result of these activities by 3,900 tons per year from peak loadings (Figure 7).
+The small increase in the 1997 load compared to 1996 was due to reconstruction activities in Connecticut that temporarily disrupted nitrogen removal and an increase from the upper East River facilities in New York.